keygen-sh/keygen-relay/README.md

 ## Installation

 To install Relay, you can run the following command.
-Alternatively, you can install manually by downloading a binary and following the install instructions below.
+Alternatively, you can install manually by downloading a prebuilt binary and following the install instructions below.

 ## Automatic install